Self Portrait as Harley Quinn

 So I take our pocket sized city to the post office, sure

 I could ship all of Providence to you for 68 cents.
-Please
+Please,

 I tell the postman.
 We’ve got a problem that can’t be folded

+down.
 Without you, red bricks are crumbling inside the center

 of the city’s ventricles.
 Rhode Island’s lockbox lungs are full